Iran rejects the US proposal: "Here are our five conditions." Trump: "Ready to unleash hell."

 News for Wednesday, March 25, 2026:

-10:20 a.m. – Iranian Ambassador: "There have not yet been negotiations between the US and Iran."
+Iranian Ambassador: "There have been no negotiations between the US and Iran yet."

 Iran's ambassador to Pakistan claims there have been no talks between Washington and Tehran so far.
 US President Donald Trump had spoken of uncertain progress in diplomatic efforts to end the war.
 "We also learned these details through the media, but according to my information—and contrary to Trump's statements—so far there have been no negotiations, either direct or indirect, between the two countries," Ambassador Reza Amiri Moghadam said.